Violence Against Women – International

 Genocide Intervention – aims to increase public awareness about genocide and support organizations, initiatives and government policies designed to help prevent and stop genocide.
 At this stage, the GIF will focus its fundraising on supporting African Union peacekeepers in Darfur, Sudan.
 The GIF will not make legal determinations of genocide; recognition and response to the threat of genocide will take precedence over legal debates.

 Global Fund for Women – a grantmaking foundation supporting women’s human rights organizations around the world working to address critical issues such as gaining economic independence, increasing girls’ access to education and stopping violence against women, San Francisco, CA. Review the 25th Anniversary Timeline.

 Global List of Women's Organisations

-Global Network of Women's Shelters – the vision is an equal world where women and there children live free from violence.
+Global Network of Women's Shelters – the vision is an equal world where women and their children live free from violence.
 The mission is to unite the women's shelter movement globally to make change to end violence against women and their children.
-Facebook page and 2nd World Conference of Women's Shelters ~ Creating a United Voice.
+See 2nd World Conference of Women's Shelters ~ Creating a United Voice.

 Global Rights – working to create just societies founded on the principles of human rights, Washington, DC.

 Guam Coalition Against Sexual Assault & Family Violence – a group of non-profit organizations, Government Allies, and Community Individuals who want to stop sexual assault and family violence, Hagatna, GU.

 Hot Peach Pages International Abuse Resource – an International Directory of Domestic Violence Agencies – a global inventory of hotlines, shelters, refuges, crisis centers and women's organizations, searchable by country, along with an index of domestic violence resources in over 80 languages.